1-877-443-0101

 Effective date of the policy means the later of:

-- the date and time the completed application and premium are accepted
+- the date and time the completed application and premium are accepted, or

-- the first time you exit your country of origin.
+- the date and time you exit your country of origin.

 Expiry date means the date and time coverage ends.